phurwicz/hover/docs/snippets/markdown/dataset-prep.md

-As always, start with a 2D-embedded dataset:
+As always, start with a ready-for-plot dataset:

 <pre data-executable>
 {!docs/snippets/py/tz-dataset-text-full.txt!}